Wait, How Exactly Does pH Activated Makeup Work?

 This is why it’s really important to be hygienic when applying makeup.
 “My best tip for using our BYO Blush is to use the applicator directly on a clean brush, then apply the brush onto your face,” says Chan.
 “This is so foundation and powder doesn't accidentally get back into the container, as it might cause the product to look muddier.”

 Subtlety is the key here.
 I love my pH blushes for more of an easy, light and casual look.
-I want the Youthforia BYO Blush (a colour changing blush oil) to be buried with me.
 If you’re expecting a wham-pow-blam! blush, though, colour changing makeup won’t lend you that effect.
 But colour changing makeup is meant to be buildable.
 It's your actual skin’s flush doing all of the magic.